John Stossel: Awards

 As of 2001, Stossel had won 19 Emmy Awards.
 He was honored five times for excellence in consumer reporting by the National Press Club, has received a George Polk Award for Outstanding Local Reporting and a Peabody Award.
 On April 23, 2012, Stossel was awarded the Chapman University Presidential Medal, by the current president, James Doti, and chancellor, Danielle Struppa.
 The award has been presented to only a handful of people over the past 150 years.
 Stossel received an honorary doctorate from Universidad Francisco Marroquín.

 Praise

-The Nobel Prize–winning Chicago School monetarist economist Milton Friedman lauded Stossel, stating: "Stossel is that rare creature, a TV commentator who understands economics, in all its subtlety."
-Steve Forbes, the editor of Forbes magazine, described Stossel as riveting and "one of America's ablest and most courageous journalists."
-P. J. O'Rourke, best-selling author of Eat the Rich and Parliament of Whores praised Stossel, stating:
+In promotional copy for one of Stossel's books, the Nobel Prize–winning Chicago School monetarist economist Milton Friedman wrote: "Stossel is that rare creature, a TV commentator who understands economics, in all its subtlety."
+Steve Forbes, the editor of Forbes magazine, described Stossel as "one of America's ablest and most courageous journalists."
+The author P. J. O'Rourke said, "He seeks the truths that destroy truisms, wields reason against all that's unreasonable, and uses and upholds the ideals that puncture sanctimonious idealism".

 An article published by the libertarian group Advocates for Self Government notes praise for Stossel.
-Independent Institute Research Analyst Anthony Gregory, writing on the libertarian blog, LewRockwell.com, described Stossel as a "heroic rogue... a media maverick and proponent of freedom in an otherwise statist, conformist mass media."
+Independent Institute Research Analyst Anthony Gregory, writing on the libertarian blog LewRockwell.com, described Stossel as a "heroic rogue... a media maverick and proponent of freedom in an otherwise statist, conformist mass media."
 Libertarian investment analyst Mark Skousen said Stossel is "a true libertarian hero".